 - Loss of smell or taste

-- If they do not advise testing, please provide a note to the school nurse and remain home until 24 hours symptom-free or per note return date.
+- If the medial provider does not advise testing, please provide a note to the school nurse and remain home until 24 hours symptom-free or per note return date.

 - If a student tests positive for COVID-19, the student must self-quarantine at home for 10 days minimum and return after being symptom-free for 24 hours.
 If the student tests positive, the school nurse must be notified to initiate contact tracing.

-- If test result is negative, may return once 24 hours symptom-free.
+- If test result is negative, student may return after 24 hours of being symptom-free.